Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 tba - to be announced
 tbh - to be honest

+[E2V Endpoint Development Process]
+1. Make a .php file in local "helpers" folder, for example: "abc.php"
+2. Dev environment - localhost:8080
+ 	(1).
+E2V Sources + a source named "testABC", with "URI" refering to "http://10.1.1.238:8001/abc.php"
+	(2).
+Private Booking / Connect E2V source "testABC" with Display "A-TEST" (3).
+Check "http://10.1.1.38:1234/" to see if the E2V endpoint works as expected
+5. Upload "abc.php" to CarSwap Server via ssh
+	- scp
+6. Pre-pro environment - https://adverpost.com/ - (Team)One Wolrd LED
+	(1).
+E2V Sources + a source named "proABC", "URI" refering to "https://api.carswap.me/e2v/abc.php"
+	(2).
+Private Booking / Connect E2V source "proABC" with Display(owl-showcase)
+	(3).
+Check https://adverpost.com/ Display(owl-showcase) / Dashboard to see if the liveview works
+	(4).
+Check the Screen to see if the contents are shown as expected
+7. Pro environment - https://adverpost.com/ - (Real Team)One Wolrd LED
+	(1)
+	(2)
+	(3)
+	(4)

 [RayWhite]
 VaultRE - Real Estate CRM Software
 CRM - Customer relationship management